 This workout appears to function to integrate the endurance and race-specific work that's been done prior, while also practicing the kind of pace surges that are likely in a championship race.
 It is yet another example of the kind of race and event-specific preparations that Canova prepares for his athletes.
 The schedule would undoubtedly be different if Ndiku was preparing for a fast, rabbited 3k race.

-- One final workout of 8x200m following a short easy run three days out from the first big race
+One final workout of 8x200m three days before the first big race

 This is a feature seen in the 2011 World Championship schedules as well.
 These 200s, which have 2-3 minutes of recovery, probably function as a way to freshen up and prepare for fast running.
 While they are fairly fast (27), Caleb Ndiku doesn't blast them all-out either.
 Surely he's capable of running 200m in 25 seconds during a workout, but he holds back in this final preparatory workout.